 Sell Treasury Bills Before Maturity

 Selling Treasury Bills before maturity adds one variable to the otherwise simple tax treatment of holding them to maturity.
-Now you’ll have both interest and a capital gain or loss.
+Now you can have both interest and a capital gain.
 Please note we’re still only talking about Treasury Bills that don’t have a coupon.
 It’s more complicated if you sell a Treasury note, bond, or TIPS that has a coupon.

 The concept goes like this.
 If you bought $10,000 worth of a 13-week Treasury Bill for $9,865, you were supposed to earn $135 in interest in 91 days by holding it to maturity.
-Suppose you sold it for $9,947 after holding it for 60 days, you do a linear proration to calculate the interest earned:
+Suppose you sold it for $9,957 after holding it for 60 days, you do a linear proration to calculate the prorated interest:

 ( $10,000 – $9,865 ) / 91 * 60 = $89

-You’ll have to calculate this split between interest and capital gain/loss yourself if your broker doesn’t do it for you.
-If your broker reports the difference between your purchase price and your sale price as 100% interest or 100% capital gain/loss on the 1099 form, you’ll have to correct it on your tax return.
+You’ll have to calculate this split between interest and capital gain yourself if your broker doesn’t do it for you.
+If your broker reports the difference between your purchase amount and your sale amount as 100% interest or 100% capital gain on the 1099 form, you’ll have to correct it on your tax return.

 You have this complexity from selling before maturity.
 You can avoid it if you hold your Treasury Bills to maturity.
 If you must sell something before maturity though, sell Treasury Bills.
 It’s still simpler than selling bonds with a coupon before maturity.